 Q: There are several spots on the application for an agent or witness – what should I do there?

 A: Unless you are a licensed insurance agent appointed with the insurance carrier from which your client is purchasing the annuity, please leave all “agent” or “witness” lines blank.

-A: Both are acceptable; however, we strongly recommend using a cashier’s check to fund the annuity purchase.
+A: Both are acceptable; however, we strongly recommend using a cashier’s check to fund the annuity.
 This ensures the funds are immediately drawn from the client’s account, which is important when purchasing the annuity at the end of the month.
 When using a personal check, we cannot guarantee when the check will be deposited and the funds drawn from the account.
-In most cases, your client also has the option of wiring the funds.
+Additionally, if a personal check is returned NSF, your client may incur additional charges from the insurance carrier.
+In many cases, your client also has the option of wiring the funds.

 Q: Can I choose the dates of the contract?